-If you’re on the hunt for some low carb breakfast recipes, look no further than this low carb chocolate granola recipe!
+If you’re on the hunt for some low carb breakfast recipes, look no further than this keto chocolate granola recipe!

 These superfood ingredients come together to make a mouthwatering, gently spiced low carb cereal mixture that’s perfect for sprinkling on top of all your go-to recipes, or just eating by the handful for low carb snacks!